Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms

 \upd{ This paper addresses the described problem of selecting from a large library of approximately $L \approx 5 \cdot 10^3$ filters a combination that optimizes the instrument's performance in methane retrieval.
 Unlike a set, where each element is unique, filters in this selection can be chosen multiple times, i.e., a solution candidate is a multiset with $N$ elements chosen from $L$.
 For the remainder of this paper, we refer to this core problem as Optimal Filter Selection (OFS).
-The problem is addressed by an optimization algorithm that tackles both challenges: a great number of possible solutions and noisy data.
-The latter is a special challenge, as many evaluations of different filter sets can result in outliers, eroding the convergence of the optimization algorithm.
+The problem is addressed by an optimization algorithm that tackles both challenges: \utwo{the prohibitively large number of possible solutions and the presence of noise introduced by a realistic atmospheric model.} The latter is a special challenge, as many evaluations of different filter sets can result in outliers, eroding the convergence of the optimization algorithm.
 Therefore, it is most natural to formulate OFS as a stochastic combinatorial optimization problem. }